 Matlab Files shown during the Tutorial can be found here.

-Probabilistic Learning for Robotics (tentative title)[WS2018/19] In the winter semester, I will teach a course on Probabilistic Learning for Robotics which covers advanced topics including graphical models, factor graphs, probabilistic inference for decision making and planning, and computational models for inference in neuroscience.
+Probabilistic Learning for Robotics (RO5601)[WS2018/19] In the winter semester, I will teach a course on Probabilistic Learning for Robotics which covers advanced topics including graphical models, factor graphs, probabilistic inference for decision making and planning, and computational models for inference in neuroscience.
 The content is not yet fixed and may change.

 In accompanying exercises and hands on tutorials the students will experiment with state of the art machine learning methods and robotic simulation tools.
 In particular, Mathworks’ MATLAB, the robot middleware ROS and the simulation tool V-Rep will be used.